w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide informative, unique page titles

-Provide unique titles to each page that simply describes page content or purpose, and distinguishes it from other pages.
+Provide unique titles to describe the page content and purpose, and distinguishes it from other pages.
 If including the organization's name in the title, it should usually go at the end.
 For pages that are part of a group, such as a multi-step process, include the stage in the page title.

 {::nomarkdown}
 <%= example %>